Master of Speech-Language Pathology

 4 credits

-Includes the characteristics, challenges, and complexities of speech disorders in children including apraxia of speech and oromyofacial disorders; discusses speech assessment tools, standardized tests, and instrumentation for diagnostics and biofeedback.
-Evidence-informed speech intervention techniques/programs, and formulation and implementation of intervention plans within the curriculum.
+Examination of the characteristics, challenges, and complexities of speech disorders in children, including apraxia of speech and orofacial myofunctional disorders.
+Exploration of speech assessment tools, standardized tests, and dynamic assessments.
+Application of recent field theory to formulate and implement speech sound intervention plans within the curriculum.

 4 credits